ixtendio/gofre/README.md

 <img alt="GOFre" src="docs/img/logo.png" />
 </p>

-_GOFree[^1]_ if a web framework for Go, without third-party party dependencies, that makes the development of the web applications a joy.  _GOFre_ integrates with `http.Server` and supports the standard Go HTTP handlers: `http.Handler` and `http.HandlerFunc`.
+_GOFree[^1]_ is a web framework for Go, without third-party dependencies, that makes the development of web applications a joy.  _GOFre_ integrates with `http.Server` and supports the standard Go HTTP handlers: `http.Handler` and `http.HandlerFunc`.

 This framework was developed around simplicity of usage and extensibility and offers the following features:
 * **Path pattern matching** - including regex, path variable extraction and validation
 * **Middleware** - pre and post request interceptors
 * **Templating** - including static resources